 Strategy without tactics is just wishful thinking.
 The question is how can we turn our accelerators or any of the previous top boxes into actions?
 This means commitment to actually doing work.
 It means showing up at the city council meeting or state government and lobbying for new policies that will make our communities livable.
 It means finding the financing for low income solutions as well.
 Call this the “Elon Musk box.”

 It means picking your area of focus.
 What is your passion, what are your skills, and what does the world need?
-It means talking a risk and this requires some courage.
+It means taking a risk and this requires some courage.
 It sounds simple.
-But finding an area that your are passionate, and qualified for takes some time.
+But finding an area that your are passionate and qualified for takes some time.
 It doesn’t have to be a huge project.
 But it requires finding your solution and your accelerator, then make a commitment to get to work and take action.

 The problem of global warming is large and scary.
 It can seem overwhelming and lonely.
 No one is coming to save us.
 But we are in this together.
 We do this work because it is the right thing to do.
-It will require all of of us.
+It will require all of us.
 Together we can make the changes required to make a livable world.
 Thanks for your contribution, whatever box you choose.

 ‘We are all connected.
 Savor the Earth!’™

 L. Hobart Stocking